 North and Middle Caicos

 If you’re staying on the islands of North and Middle Caicos, the passenger ferry service (30 minutes) is the only regular service, and operates several times per day.
 If you’d prefer to fly, it’s easy to arrange a charter flight with our local airlines, yet be aware that the cost may be prohibitive for small groups.

 For South Caicos, both flights (15 minutes) and a ferry service (90 minutes) are available.
 Be aware that there isn’t much of a cost difference between the two options, so the flight may be the better choice for those without large amounts of luggage.

 Grand Turk and Salt Cay

-For Grand Turk and Salt Cay, the only option is a domestic flight.
+For Grand Turk and Salt Cay, the only option is a domestic flight which is subsidized by the Government.
 There are several flights between Providenciales and Grand Turk daily.
 The schedule to and from Salt Cay is more limited.